macrocosme/macrocosme.github.io/_posts/2016-06-24-OPB-to-be-used-as-benchmark-at-PB16.md

 usually used to help programs stay synchronized, for example when sending data over the internet or when reading information on your hard-drive.
 My supervisor at the time, Danny Dubé, and his student Vincent Beaudoin invented a compression scheme about a year prior to my time at ULaval called [compression by substring enumeration (CSE)](http://www2.ift.ulaval.ca/~dadub100/files/DCC10.pdf).
-As this technique is bit oriented, whereas most benchmark are byte oriented, it suffers from a problem refered to as phase unawareness.
+As this technique is bit oriented, whereas most benchmark are byte oriented, it suffers from a problem referred to as phase unawareness.
 In short, the compressor is not aware of byte boundaries.
 By adding synchronization codes to the data, we can help the compressor keeping track of binary words, and help compressing data further.